benradstone/wandisco-documentation/docs/quickstarts/installation/adlsg1-adlsg2.md

 sidebar_label: ADLS Gen1 to ADLS Gen2
 ---

-Use this quickstart to configure Fusion to replicate from ADLS Gen1 to ADLS Gen2 storage.
+Use this quickstart to configure LiveData Plane to replicate from ADLS Gen1 to ADLS Gen2 storage.

 What this guide will cover:

-- Installing WANdisco Fusion using the [docker-compose](https://docs.docker.com/compose/) tool.
+- Installing LiveData Plane using the [docker-compose](https://docs.docker.com/compose/) tool.
-- Integrating WANdisco Fusion with ADLS Gen1 and ADLS Gen2 storage.
+- Integrating LiveData Plane with ADLS Gen1 and ADLS Gen2 storage.

 ## Prerequisites